livewire/livewire/docs/validation.md

 </form>
 ```

 As you can see, Livewire provides a `validate()` method that you can call to validate your component's properties.
-It returns the validated set of data that you can then use to insert into the database safely.
+It returns the validated set of data that you can then safely insert into the database.

 On the frontend, you can use Laravel's existing Blade directives to show validation messages to your users.

-For more information, see [Laravel's documentation on validation errors in Blade](https://laravel.com/docs/10.x/blade#validation-errors).
+For more information, see [Laravel's documentation on rendering validation errors in Blade](https://laravel.com/docs/blade#validation-errors).

 ## Rule attributes

 If you prefer to co-locate your component's validation rules with the properties directly, you can use Livewire's `#[Rule]` attribute.

 By associating validation rules with properties using `#[Rule]`, Livewire will automatically run the properties validation rules before each update.
-This frees you from having to run `$this->validate()` manually.
+This frees you from needing to run `$this->validate()` manually:

 ```php
 use Livewire\Attributes\Rule;